davidde/notes/BASH.md

 as private keys when connecting with `$ ssh youruser@yourhost`.

 Generally speaking though, using a **single ssh key pair WITH a passphrase** holds a great middle ground between security and convenience, especially with the help of `ssh-agent`.
+On the other hand though, reusing a single key on too many services *will* make it inconvenient if you ever decide/require to renew it.

 ### Setting up `ssh-agent`
 (By doing this you don't have to enter the passphrase on every authentication)